-In the first two years of their program, candidates must attend the Semester 1 and Semester 2 intensives on campus in their entirety.
+In the first three years of their program (first two years in the accelerated option), candidates must attend the Semester 1 and Semester 2 intensives on campus in their entirety.

 Progress Toward Completion of the Degree:

 If there is an indication that a student is not making satisfactory academic progress toward completion of a degree (for example, failing any course or component of the curriculum), the Chair of the Doctor of Ministry Committee, in consultation with the student's advisor and the student, may make a recommendation to the faculty members of the Doctor of Ministry Committee.
 They may take action, including: